 For the purpose of capital management, capital includes issued equity capital, securities premium and all other reserves attributable to the equity shareholders of the Company.
-Net debt includes all long and short-term borrowings (including current maturities of long term borrowings, lease liabilities and interest accrued) as reduced by cash and cash equivalents and liquid investments.
+Net debt includes all long and short-term borrowings (including current maturities of long term borrowings and interest accrued) as reduced by cash and cash equivalents and bank balances other than cash and cash equivalents.